jonnor/projects/printable-electronics/README.md

 * Strength and flexibility of material
 * Bonding to other conductive materials: component, PCBs etc
 * Bonding to non-conductive material

+## Electroetching

+Allows to make metal parts.
+Both conductive and solderable (copper), as well as magnetic (iron).

+If one can use the 3d-printer to make masks, no other machine is needed.
+This would maximizes accessibility for 3d-printer people.
+Maybe use flexible filament like NinjaFlex, printed directly onto metal?
+Requires setting custom zeropoint on top of material, or calibrated 'print in air', or doing a hacky 'Z axis override'.
+Can for instance prime nozzle upwards a wall next to the material stock, to reach (at least) thickness of material, then move onto it.

 Thoughs on designing for print